PX4/PX4-user_guide/en/concept/flight_tasks.md

      */
     PARAM_DEFINE_INT32(MPC_POS_MODE, 4);
      ```
-   - Add a switch in [MulticopterPositionControl.cpp](https://github.com/PX4/PX4-Autopilot/blob/master/src/modules/mc_pos_control/MulticopterPositionControl.cpp) to enable the task when `MPC_POS_MODE==2`"
+   - Add a case for your new option in the switch for the parameter [FlightModeManager.cpp](https://github.com/PX4/PX4-Autopilot/blob/master/src/modules/flight_mode_manager/FlightModeManager.cpp#L266-L285) to enable the task when `_param_mpc_pos_mode` has the right value.
      ```cpp
      ...
      // manual position control